bitcoinj-cash/lighthouse/docs/Design doc.md

 ### Pledging wallet

-The `PledgingWallet` class extends the standard bitcoinj `Wallet` class with new functionality needed for creating and revoking pledges.
+The `PledgingWallet` class extends the standard org.bitcoinj `Wallet` class with new functionality needed for creating and revoking pledges.
 A wallet extension is registered which stores pledges created by the wallet and the projects they were created for.
 Note that pledges are stored even after being revoked, although in such a way that we know about the revocation.
 This is important because even though a revoked pledge may become invisible in the UI (at least today),